PvP (webcomic): Brent Sienna

 Brent virtually always wore sunglasses in the strip—going so far as to pick up a loaner set of sunglasses while his were "in the shop"—although later strips show Brent's eyes over the tops of his sunglasses.
 Brent claims he wore the shades because any woman that looks in his eyes falls in love with him.
 Constantly wearing sunglasses made Brent's eyes extremely sensitive to sunlight – after removing his sunglasses at his wedding, he was (temporarily) blinded.
 Eventually Brent stopped wearing his sunglasses altogether, after years of wearing them began to negatively affect his eyesight.
 Instead he exchanged his shades for regular prescription glasses.
 However, after realizing that he was losing his cool factor, Jade has allowed him to occasionally wear his sunglasses again.

 Brent is an avid consumer of Apple computers and products.
 He refuses to use PCs and considers Microsoft to be evil, even forbidding the use of PCs in his house.
 He is a founding member of an Apple fanatics group called The Honorable Order of Macintosh Operators (or H.O.M.O. – the name is a running gag in the strip).

 Although Brent is not a gamer, unlike the rest of the staff, he does occasionally play World of Warcraft with H.O.M.O. (as well as with Jade), and played City of Heroes with Cole, Francis, and Skull as part of the City of Heroes special edition comic packed with the game, as well as its counterpart, City of Villains in a later strip seen on the site, but neither game has been referenced beyond those strips.
 Before he discovered Apple, Brent was a closet Amiga fanatic.

 Brent married his longtime girlfriend and co-worker Jade in a lavish ceremony marking the strip's ten-year anniversary.
 The two began dating after Jade found out that Francis was pretending to be a woman named "Sasha" while chatting online with Brent.
 Jade found out about it and decided to take over as "Sasha" to let Brent down easy, but eventually fell in love with him.
-Brent proposed at the San Diego Comic-Con after a convoluted scheme whereby some stormtroopers "kidnapped" Jade and had her dress up as Princess Leia.
+Brent proposed at San Diego Comic-Con after a convoluted scheme whereby some stormtroopers "kidnapped" Jade and had her dress up as Princess Leia.
 Brent "rescued" her, dressed as Han Solo.